Vitamin B1 Benefits

 6. Enhances Learning

-If we know that vitamin B1 is essential for protecting the brain from cognitivie decline, can thiamine improve learning and memory?
+If we know that vitamin B1 is essential for protecting the brain from cognitive decline, can thiamine improve learning and memory?

 Studies have linked thiamine deficiency to problems learning and retaining information.